satnaing/group1/docs/SECURITY.md

 | 4.0.x   | :white_check_mark: |
 | < 4.0   | :x:                |

+## Permissions and controls
+- Create granular administrative and user roles to control access and maintain the security principle of least privilege.
+- GitHub Enterprise supports organizations as logical containers for business units, and repositories and teams help further segment and manage access.

-## Reporting a Vulnerability
+## Adding a security policy to your repository

-Use this section to tell people how to report a vulnerability.
-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is acknowledged or declined, and so on.

-## Reporting Sensitive Data
-* Invalidate tokens and passwords.
-* Remove the info and clear the GitHub history
-* Assess impact of leaked private info.

-## Reporting GITHUB APP Issues

-* The application access rights.
-* The author/organisation credibility.
-* How good is the app’s security posture - a breach of them gives attackers access to your code!
-* Write more defensively when you push code/data knowing anyone could see.
-* Find it easier and safer if you decide to open source the project.
+- You can give instructions for how to responsibly report a security vulnerability in your project by adding a security policy to your repository.

+In this article
+About security policies
+Adding a security policy to your repository

 ## Reporting Projects and monitoring
-* Required reviews
+- Required reviews
-* Required status checks
+- Required status checks
-* Continuous integration (CI) and testing
+- Unit testing & Continuous integration testing

-* Monitoring and logging
+## Dependency insights
+- When a security vulnerability is released publicly, enterprises need tools to quickly audit dependencies and better understand their exposure.
+Dependency insights builds on the power of the dependency graph, so enterprises get full visibility into their dependencies, including details on security vulnerabilities and open source licenses.

-## Reporting Security Issues
+## Security policy
-* We takes security bugs in the toolkit seriously.
-* We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.
+- Security is everyone’s job, and well-meaning users often create public issues to let maintainers know about a suspected security bug.
+Now with support for a security policy, maintainers can reach users as they create new issues to let them know there’s a security policy they should follow.
+Organizations can also create one security policy for their entire organization that automatically applies to every repository within the organization.

 ## Importing Projects
-* Before importing a project into a public GitHub repo, fully audit the history for sensitive data, and remove it before adding to GitHub.
+- Before importing a project into a public GitHub repo, fully audit the history for sensitive data, and remove it before adding to GitHub.

 To report a security issue, email [40414311@napier.ac.uk](mailto:40414311@napier.ac.uk?subject=SECURITY) and include the